archonic/ckeditor5-self-image/README.md

 {
   "uploaded": false,
   "error": {
-    "message": "Could not upload this image."
+    "message": "could not upload this image"
   }
 }
 ```